top of page

 In partnership with the Wildlife Care Badge, we are offering every Vet Practice in the UK (at the same time as offering them our Driver Support) the ‘Vet Wildlife Support Package’.
 (Check out the VWSP through this link: https://www.wildlifecarebadge.com/vwsp)

 Why is this package so important?
-As only 1% of Vets leave school with any wildlife training (and each wild species requires specialist care) making the VWSP accessible/available nationwide will make a huge difference to many wild lives: it could ensure that 1000s of wildlife casualties (who are dropped into Vets Practices, by members of the public) are successfully treated instead of being euthanased due to lack of knowledge or being accidentally mistreated because the Vet Professionals in question are unfamiliar with the wild species they are examining.
+As only a few Vets leave school feeling confident about providing medical care to wildlife (and each wild species requires specialist care) making the VWSP accessible/available nationwide will make a huge difference to many wild lives: it could ensure that 1000s of wildlife casualties (who are dropped into Vets Practices, by members of the public) are successfully treated instead of being euthanased due to lack of knowledge or being accidentally mistreated because the Vet Professionals in question are unfamiliar with the wild species they are examining.

 Most Vets will do all that they can to try and help wildlife casualties that come into them.
 This package (a collection of 'How To Guides' from wildlife trained Vets, for General Practice Vets to use, in practice) will hopefully aid in the treatment of 100s of wildlife casualties.
 Match that with our transport support and wildlife could find much greater access to medical care, nationwide...